Key Takeaways:

 The good news is you now know how to fix it using the solutions above.
 These steps can help you bring back a clear, sharp picture without spending a lot of money on repairs.

-If the problem comes from damaged video files on your USB or streaming device, Tipard Video Converter Ultimate can help.
+If the problem comes from blurry video files on your USB or streaming device, Tipard Video Converter Ultimate can help.
 It can convert them to supported formats like MP4 and adjust settings so they play smoothly on your TV.